dotnet/designs/accepted/2020/net5/net5.md

 Standard, but this still requires a table that maps .NET Standard versions to .NET implementation versions.

-The proposal is to reuse the existing net TFM and model OS-specific APIs on top via a new syntax:
+The proposal is to reuse the existing `net` TFM and model OS-specific APIs on top via a new syntax:

 * `net5.0`.
 This TFM is for code that runs everywhere.
 It combines and replaces the `netcoreapp` and `netstandard` names.
 This TFM will generally only include technologies that work cross-platform (modulo pragmatic concessions, like we already did in .NET Standard).

-* `net5.0-windows`, `net5.0-ios`, `net5.0-android`.
+* `net5.0-android`, `net5.0-ios`, and `net5.0-windows`.
 These TFMs represent OS
   specific flavors of .NET 5 that include `net5.0` plus OS-specific bindings.

-NuGet should use this next syntax to automatically understand that `net5.0` can be consumed from `net6.0-windows` (but not the other way around).
-But more importantly, this notation will also enable developers to intuitively understand compatibility relationships because they are expressed by naming, rather than by mapping tables.
+NuGet should use this nex syntax to automatically understand that `net5.0` can be consumed from `net6.0-windows` (but not the other way around).
+More importantly, this notation will also enable developers to intuitively understand compatibility relationships because they are expressed by naming, rather than by mapping tables.
 Yay!